NewStrangeWorlds/BeAR/docs_src/sections/stellar_spectra.rst

 In some cases, it is necessary to use a grid of stellar atmosphere models.
 This is especially the case when one wants to sample stellar spectra for a range of different effective temperatures, surface gravities, or metallicities.
-Exmaples of grids of stellar spectra are the `PHOENIX stellar atmosphere library <https://phoenix.astro.physik.uni-goettingen.de/>`_ or the `SPHINX library <https://zenodo.org/records/7416042>`_
+Examples of grids of stellar spectra are the `PHOENIX stellar atmosphere library <https://phoenix.astro.physik.uni-goettingen.de/>`_ or the `SPHINX library <https://zenodo.org/records/7416042>`_

 To use a grid of stellar spectra, the keyword :code:`grid` has to be used in the corresponding ``forward_model.config`` file: